-This Guide provides important information about the Paralegal Licensing Examination (the “Licensing Examination”) administered by the Law Society of Upper Canada (the “Law Society”).
+This Guide provides important information about the Paralegal Licensing Examination (the “Licensing Examination”) administered by the Law Society of Ontario (the “Law Society”).
 All candidates should thoroughly review this Guide, as well as the Licensing Examination Rules and Protocol, in preparation for writing the Licensing Examination.

 While every attempt has been made to provide up-to-date information, the Law Society may change or revise policies and procedures that affect the Licensing Examination.
 Candidates should regularly check the Licensing Examinations webpage and their online accounts for the most current information about the Licensing Examination.
 The Law Society provides specific information about specific sittings of the Licensing Examination prior to the dates of those sittings.